MicrosoftDocs/winrt-related/winrt-related-src/toolkits/winui/release-notes/winui-2.1.md

 # Windows UI Library 2.1

-The latest version of the Windows UI Library – WinUI 2.1 – was just released April 8, 2019
+The latest official version of the Windows UI Library – WinUI 2.1 – was just released April 8, 2019

 WinUI gives you many of the latest Windows UX platform features, including up-to-date Fluent controls and styles, available in a way you can use right away, backward-compatible to Windows 10 Anniversary Update (14393).
 The [XAML Controls Gallery](https://docs.microsoft.com/en-us/windows/uwp/design/controls-and-patterns/#xaml-controls-gallery) gives you samples to explore all the cool new features added to the library.